lithops-cloud/lithops/runtime/README.md

     In this case, you can use that Docker image and avoid the building process by simply specifying the image name when creating a new executor, for example:

     ```python
-    import pywren_ibm_cloud as pywren
+    import lithops
-    pw = pywren.ibm_cf_executor(runtime='jsampe/pywren-conda-3.6:0.1')
+    pw = lithops.ibm_cf_executor(runtime='jsampe/lithops-conda-3.6:0.1')
     ```

-    Alternatively, you can create a PyWren runtime based on already built Docker image by executing the following command, which will deploy all the necessary information to use the runtime with your PyWren.
+    Alternatively, you can create a Lithops runtime based on already built Docker image by executing the following command, which will deploy all the necessary information to use the runtime with your Lithops.

-        $ pywren-ibm-cloud runtime create docker_username/runtimename:tag
+        $ lithops runtime create docker_username/runtimename:tag

     For example, you can use an already created runtime based on Python 3.6 and with the *matplotlib* and *nltk* libraries by running:

-        $ pywren-ibm-cloud runtime create jsampe/pywren-matplotlib-3.6:0.1
+        $ lithops runtime create jsampe/lithops-matplotlib-3.6:0.1

-    Once finished, you can use the runtime in your PyWren code:
+    Once finished, you can use the runtime in your Lithops code:

     ```python
-    import pywren_ibm_cloud as pywren
+    import lithops
-    pw = pywren.ibm_cf_executor(runtime='jsampe/pywren-matplotlib:3.6:0.1')
+    pw = lithops.ibm_cf_executor(runtime='jsampe/lithops-matplotlib:3.6:0.1')
     ```

 ## Runtime Management

 1. **Update an existing runtime**

-    If you are a developer, and modified the PyWeen source code, you need to deploy the changes before executing PyWren.
+    If you are a developer, and modified the PyWeen source code, you need to deploy the changes before executing Lithops.

     You can update default runtime by:

-        $ pywren-ibm-cloud runtime update default
+        $ lithops runtime update default

     You can update any other runtime deployed in your namespace by specifying the docker image that the runtime depends on:

-        $ pywren-ibm-cloud runtime update docker_username/runtimename:tag
+        $ lithops runtime update docker_username/runtimename:tag

-    For example, you can update an already created runtime based on the Docker image `jsampe/pywren-conda-3.6:0.1` by:
+    For example, you can update an already created runtime based on the Docker image `jsampe/lithops-conda-3.6:0.1` by:

-        $ pywren-ibm-cloud runtime update jsampe/pywren-conda-3.6:0.1
+        $ lithops runtime update jsampe/lithops-conda-3.6:0.1

     Alternatively, you can update all the deployed runtimes at a time by:

-        $ pywren-ibm-cloud runtime update all
+        $ lithops runtime update all

 2. **Delete a runtime**